 Thank you to all the ‘Eric’s’ who sacrificed your lives for our freedom!

-While we are swimming, barbecuing, and enjoying all the other Memorial Day festivities this weekend with our friends and families, let is puase to remember the greatest sacrifice of all; Jesus Christ.
+While we are swimming, barbecuing, and enjoying all the other Memorial Day festivities this weekend with our friends and families, let is pause to remember the greatest sacrifice of all; Jesus Christ.
 Without His sacrifice on the cross for our sins and His resurrection three days later, we would have no hope!
 Nor would we know his love, joy and peace.
 He was the ultimate sacrifice!
 It’s only because of Jesus that we in turn can learn to live our lives sacrificially.

 Animal Sacrificed Insufficient